List of Big 12 Conference champions: Men's golf

-All current and future Big 12 members sponsor men's golf.
+All current Big 12 members sponsor men's golf.
 The most recent school to add the sport while a Big 12 member is West Virginia, which added that sport starting in the 2015–16 season.

 Women's golf

-All current and future Big 12 members sponsor women's golf except West Virginia.
+All current Big 12 members sponsor women's golf except Utah and West Virginia.

 Women's gymnastics

-The Big 12 currently has four women's gymnastics members—full members Iowa State, Oklahoma, and West Virginia, plus Denver, an affiliate since the 2015–16 season.
-Incoming full member BYU sponsors the sport; Oklahoma will leave for the SEC after the 2023–24 season.
+The Big 12 currently has seven women's gymnastics members—full members Arizona, Arizona State, BYU, Iowa State, Utah and West Virginia, plus Denver, an affiliate since the 2015–16 season.

+Women's lacrosse

+Women's lacrosse is the other women's sport added in 2024–25.
+At the time of announcement, Cincinnati was the only full member that sponsored the sport, joined by incoming members Arizona State and Colorado.
+As in the case of beach volleyball, the other new sport for 2024–25, the Big 12 planned to add other schools to meet the sponsorship level required for an automatic bid to the NCAA tournament, but gave no timetable for any additions.
+In February 2024, the conference announced the arrival of three associates for its first women's lacrosse season—Florida, San Diego State, and UC Davis.

 Rowing

 In the 2014–15 school year, rowing was the only Big 12 sport with affiliate members.
-Before that school year, the Big 12 and Conference USA (C-USA) had a rowing alliance in which all Big 12 rowing schools would participate in the C-USA championship as well as the Big 12 championship.
-C-USA dropped rowing after the departure of most of its rowing members for other conferences.
-The Big 12 then took in the three remaining schools from the C-USA rowing league (Alabama, Old Dominion, and Tennessee) as single-sport affiliates.
-Old Dominion left Big 12 rowing after the 2017–18 season to join the American Athletic Conference.
-Of the four schools joining in July 2023, only UCF sponsors the sport.
+Before that school year, the Big 12 and Conference USA (CUSA) had a rowing alliance in which all Big 12 rowing schools would participate in the CUSA championship as well as the Big 12 championship.
+CUSA dropped rowing after the departure of most of its rowing members for other conferences.
+The Big 12 then took in the three remaining schools from the CUSA rowing league (Alabama, Old Dominion, and Tennessee) as single-sport affiliates.
+Old Dominion left Big 12 rowing after the 2017–18 season to join the American Athletic Conference, but returned to Big 12 women's rowing in 2024–25.
+Full American Conference member Tulsa also joined for women's rowing in 2024–25.

-Since 2015–16, the Big 12 has also had affiliates in women's gymnastics and wrestling.
+Since 2015–16, the Big 12 has also had affiliates in women's gymnastics and men's wrestling, and now has affiliates in beach volleyball and women's equestrian as well.